About Our kindergartens - A Brief Introduction

 We provide a healthy, organic mid-morning snack.
 Snack time is taken in key groups, allowing some quality time for children to bond with their key person and in their key groups.

-At lunchtime, children enjoy a packed lunch (provided by you) around the fire circle.
+At lunchtime, children enjoy a packed lunch (provided by you).
 Lunchtimes are lovely and calm and a chance to reflect on the morning experiences.

 The end of the day